bodinaren/BHex.js/README.md

 BHex.Drawing.js will help you prepare your grid for drawing and help you with operations regarding your grid such as finding the hexagon at a specific cursor position.

 ```
+// Setup options: Size of the a single side, orientation (or PointyTop) and where the center of the grid should be.
+var options = new BHex.Drawing.Options(30, BHex.Drawing.Static.Orientation.FlatTop, new BHex.Drawing.Point(400, 300));

 // Create the grid as before.
-var grid = new BHex.Grid(2);
+var grid = new BHex.Grid(3).forDrawing(options);

-// Setup options: Size of the a single side, orientation (or PointyTop) and where the center of the grid should be.
-var options = new BHex.Drawing.Options(30, BHex.Drawing.Static.Orientation.FlatTop, new BHex.Drawing.Point(0, 0));

-// Creates the object for drawing.
-var drawing = new BHex.Drawing.Drawing(grid, options);
 ```
-Each hexagons in your grid will now have a center and an array of 6 corners which you can use for drawing your hexagon grid.
+Each hexagons in your grid will now have a center and an array of 6 corners (points) which you can use for drawing your hexagon grid.
+Note that all of these points are relative to the center of your grid (400x300 in the above example)!

 ### More examples

 #### Get a hexagon at a specific pixel position, such as the position of your cursor.
 ```
-drawing.getHexAt(BHex.Drawing.Point(50, 75));
+grid.getHexAtPoint(BHex.Drawing.Point(50, 75));
 ```

 ## BinaryHeap.js